fbparis/NOCMS/README.md

 NOCMS
 =====

 NOCMS is a minimalist yet powerful system to serve and cache HTML / PHP pages.
+You can see a live example on [http://nocms.fbparis.com/].

 It comes with some goodies such as sample robots.txt, sitemap.php, tips to refresh the cache and some example pages but all you need to start is:
 * a configuration file for your web server (a working configuration for nginx is provided)